Breaking of clustering and macroscopic coherence under the lens of asymmetry measures: Quantum Fisher Information

 that only keeps the $n$ dominant eigenvectors of the RDM.
 The advantage of using the trunctated RDM is that using the techniques introduced in Section \ref{sec:rdm}, its rQFI $\underline \chi_{\mathcal A(\tilde L, \tilde A)}^{(n)}$ in the scaling limit can be expressed as a finite sum involving the matrix elements $\underline{\mathcal{Z}}^{[1]}$ and $\underline{\mathcal{Z}}^{[2]}$ (the first and second moments of the velocity) over the $n$ largest eigenvalues of the RDM:

 with (see Eq.\eqref{eq:rdm_eigenstates})

-In appendix \ref{ap:bounds}, we also derive the following bounds for the rQFI of the trucated RDM, which ensures that the exact QFI can be approached to any level of precision simply by increasing $n$:
+In appendix \ref{ap:bounds}, we also derive the following bounds for the rQFI of the trucated RDM, which ensure that the exact QFI can be approached to any level of precision simply by increasing $n$:

 where $\underline \epsilon_n = \sum_{j = n+1}^{+\infty} \underline \mu_j^{ A(\mathcal L, \mathcal A)}$ is the missing weight in the truncated RDM.